Feature Overview

 The integrated scheduler triggers Flow with a high degree of Cron-like specificity. more...

-Deployment
+Deployment (Ziggy Solo)

-You have complete control over your Ziggy deployment.
+If you have Ziggy Solo (your own private Ziggy instance), you have complete control over your Ziggy deployment.
 Ziggy is Dockerized, so deployment is quick and easy.

 They key thing is that every Ziggy customer runs their own fully isolated deployment on the platform of their choice.